 Not surprisingly, there are many, many different kinds of odor-causing molecules.
 There are also about 340 different types of odor receptors in humans that work together in different combinations to identify specific smells.
 Even in your home, there can be many different odor-causing molecules floating around.
 However, there are a few key molecules that when filtered out of your air can greatly improve your indoor air quality.

 Ammonia and ammonia-related compounds have a characteristic, pungent smell.
 And in large quantities ammonia can be dangerous.
 But in homes, this gas often comes from a variety of minor sources and is an annoyance rather than a danger.
 Ammonia can come from cleaners, cat urine, older refrigerators, and fertilizers used near your home.

 Formaldehyde levels in homes are typically low, but the smell of formaldehyde can be noticeable even at these low levels.
 This gas makes its way into homes through particleboard and plywood, cigarette smoke, and some dyes and preservatives.
 It is also a main ingredient in some insulation found in homes from the 1970s and 1980s.

 Homeowners have options when it comes to eliminating smells in their homes.
-Candles and air fresheners are often the first line of defense against home odors, but now that we know that odors are actually caused by certain molecules in the air, there are better options.
+Candles and air fresheners are often the first line of defense against home odors.
+But, now that we know that odors are actually caused by certain molecules in the air, there are some better options.

-Rather than covering up odors, the best option is to eliminate odor-causing molecules altogether.
-The most efficient way to do this is to simply add odor-molecule trapping capabilities to the filters you already use in your home.
+Rather than cover up odors the best option is to eliminate odor-causing molecules altogether.
+The easiest way to do this is to simply add odor-molecule trapping capabilities to the filters you already use in your home.
 Serionix manufactures filters like this, made to fit easily into your home furnace system.
 These filters were originally designed for cleanrooms and are incredibly effective at removing airborne chemicals.
-Using a filter like this gives you the cleanest possible air for your home.
+Using a filter like this gives you the cleanest possible air for your home!